oraclechinaappdev/CloudNative_Mobile/Microservices/MicroservicesLab.md

 	- **Data Center:** `your datacenter, e.g. em2, em3, etc`
 	- **Identity Domain:** `your identity domain`, e.g. gse00012345, etc
-	- **Username:** `username to login to MyService`, e.g. cloud.admin, john.dunbar, etc - that is the username you are using.
+	- **Username:** `username to login to MyService`, e.g. lisa.jones, etc - that is the username you are using.
 	- **Password:** `password of the cloud user`, that is the password you are using

 ![](images/021.accsconn.png)